pingcap/docs/dev/reference/tools/data-migration/manage-tasks.md

 >
 > Normally it is not necessary to use this command.
 Use it only when the `task => DM-workers` already exists and you are prompted to refresh it when executing other commands.

+## Refresh worker tasks

+You can use the `refresh-worker-tasks` command to forcefully refresh the `task => DM-workers` mapping maintained in the DM-master memory.

+> **Note:**
+>
+> Normally, you do not need to use this command.
+Use it only when you are sure that the `task => DM-workers` mapping exists, but you are still prompted to refresh while you are executing other commands.

 ## Deprecated or unrecommended commands

-The following commands are either deprecated or only used for debugging.
-They might be completely removed or their semantics might be changed in future versions. **Strongly Not recommended**。
+The following commands are either deprecated or only used for debugging purposes.
+They might be completely removed or their semantics might be changed in future versions. **Strongly Not Recommended**.

 - `migrate-relay`
 - `sql-inject`